-You must adhere to the appropriate division limitations and the 2022-2023 USA Cheer/AACCA Safety rules for collegiate school-based cheer and dance programs.
+You must adhere to the appropriate division limitations and the 2023-2024 USA Cheer safety rules for collegiate school-based cheer and dance programs.

 2. Time: Timing will begin on the first note of music, the first word of the cheer, the first organized cheer, or the first movement, whichever occurs first, and stop with the end of the cheer or last note of music.